mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 -------------------------
 ## **Method**

+**1. Collect data for each model 1000 times.**

 With each of the three models, I ran each one 1000 times for every 10 generations and collected the phylogenetic diversity values at the end of each run.

 For example, I would set the number of generations in the null model to 10.
-Then, I would run it 1000 times, and at the end of each run, record the final diversity.
-I would then do 20 generations, and so forth, all the way through 100 generations.
+Then, I would run it 1000 times and at the end of each run, record the final diversity.
+I would then do 20 generations and so forth, all the way through 100 generations.

+**2. Create a percentile range for each model.**

 After the initial data collection, I took that data and ran it through a python script which created a percentile range.
 It did this by sorting all of the data from least to greatest.
 It would then take every 10th value in the dataset, to output 100 final diversity values, each corresponding to a percentile value from 0 to 100.
 For each of the different models, I repeated the same process.

+**3. Incorporate percentile files into Systematics.h**

-To incorporate this data into the systematics manager, I imported the percentile csv files into the two functions described in the systematics section.
+To incorporate this data into the systematics manager, I imported the percentile csv files (output of the python script) into the two functions described in the systematics section.
 Wherever these functions are called in future code, they will calculate the phylogenetic diversity of the tree and return the percentile value for how the tree compares to the models.

+**4. Test Systematics.h classifications**

 After I had this framework setup I decided to test its reliability.
 I ran my models once again and had the systematics manager classify each tree's final phylogenetic diversity after each set of generations.
 I used the file containing percentiles for the tree that used mutations but had no pressure for diversity.

 When I used this process on the tree with mutations but with no pressure for diversity, I would expect to see values in the 50th percentile range.
-However, if repeated for the tree with a pressure for diversity, I would then expect to see values significantly higher than the 50th percentile.
+However, if repeated for the tree with pressure for diversity, I would then expect to see values significantly higher than the 50th percentile.

 ## **Results**